 Fall 2020 Available via Zoom

 Christian missiology, world religions, religion and globalization

 Dr. Farhadian graduated from Seattle Pacific University, earned a Master of Divinity at Yale University, and completed a PhD from Boston University.
 He studies the relationship between religions and cultures, particularly Christianity in non-Western contexts, world Christianity, comparative missiology, and religion and globalization.
 He has investigated themes of worship, social history, and nation-making during fieldwork in Southeast Asia and the Pacific.
-His books include: Introducing World Religions: A Christian Engagement, Christianity, Islam, and Nationalism in Indonesia (Baker Academic), Christian Worship Worldwide: Expanding Horizons, Deepening Practices (Eerdmans), The Testimony Project: Papua, Introducing World Christianity, Oxford Handbook of Religious Conversion (Oxford University Press), Introducing World Religions (Baker Academic), and Handbook of Popular Spiritual Movements in Malaysia, Singapore, and Indonesia (Trinity Theological College).
+His books include: Christianity: A Brief Introduction (Baker Academic), Christianity, Islam, and Nationalism in Indonesia (Routledge), Christian Worship Worldwide: Expanding Horizons, Deepening Practices (Eerdmans), The Testimony Project: Papua (Deiyai Press).
+Introducing World Christianity (Wiley-Blackwell).
+Oxford Handbook of Religious Conversion (Oxford University Press), Introducing World Religions (Baker Academic), and Handbook of Popular Spiritual Movements in Malaysia, Singapore, and Indonesia (Trinity Theological College).